GSA/feedback.usa.gov/pages/about.md

 ## Program Offerings

+Feedback Analytics products and services are offered at no cost to federal agencies.

-- Touchpoints, an open source customer experience feedback tool
+- [Touchpoints](https://touchpoints.digital.gov), a customer experience feedback tool
 - One-on-one customer training & support
-- Training on other customer experience management tools, such as Google Tag Manager

-## Program Offerings
-Feedback Analytics products and services are offered at no cost to federal agencies.

-- Touchpoints, a GSA-developed customer experience evaluation tool
-- One-on-one customer support
 - Training on other customer experience management tools, such as Google Tag Manager

 ## History of the Feedback Analytics program